Xi Song

 Song received her Ph.D. in Sociology from the the University of California—Los Angeles (UCLA) in 2015, with the dissertation "Social Stratification in Multiple Generations."
 Before that, she completed her Master of Sciences in Statistics at UCLA in 2013, Master of Philosophy in Social Sciences at HKUST in 2010, and Bachelor of Arts with the Highest Academic Honors at Renmin University of China in 2008.

-Song's research focuses on the patterns and determinants of steps in career progression — through changes in jobs, occupations, employers, organizations, and earnings — that occur over the stages of the life course.
-Her early work explored the conditions under which families rise and fall across multiple generations — why do some families successfully preserve their advantages while others fall into poverty or experience downward mobility after a certain number of generations?
+Song’s early work explored the conditions under which families rise and fall across multiple generations — why do some families successfully preserve their advantages while others fall into poverty or experience downward mobility after a certain number of generations?
 What strategies do elite families adopt to maintain their growth and sustainability?
 She answered these broad questions by combining data sources from linked censuses, longitudinal surveys, family genealogies, and administrative and business records.
 This research developed a complex, dynamic view of how individuals, families, and organizations create and reproduce economic advantages.
-The findings also showed micro-macro linkages between workers’ working trajectories and evolutions in technology, foreign trade, outsourcing, workforce restructuring in occupation and industry, and consumption shifts.

 As a quantitative methodologist, Song has developed Markov chain demography models for genealogical processes, population estimation methods for overlapping generations, the extended Goodman-Keyfitz-Pullum kinship model with time-varying rates, multivariate mixed-effects location-scale models for inter- and multigenerational data, and weighting methods for reconciling prospective and retrospective mobility estimates.
 She is currently working on occupation and industry write-in auto-coding using machine learning methods.